 - This theory impacts a child’s ability to learn at an early stage.

-- Conditioning helps when a child is trying to make adjustments with the environment.
+- Conditioning helps when a child is trying to make adjustments to the environment.

-- The bad behavior of the students should not be strengthened.
+- The bad behaviour of the students should not be strengthened.

-- Reinforcement of desired behavior by the parents or the teachers.
+- Reinforcement of desired behaviour by the parents or the teachers.

 This theory is very useful for developing programmed instructional material and a systematic approach to teaching machines/aids.